 The SteelSeries Arctis 7P are fully compatible with the PS5's Tempest 3D AudioTech.
 This setting can be turned on and off in the PS5's settings.
 However, we don't currently test this feature.

 Update 02/25/2021: A user has reported bass distortion when using the SteelSeries Engine 3 softwares' 64Hz EQ band above 0dB.
 While we confirm that there is slight distortion on the 64Hz EQ band above or below 0dB, we don't test for this.
 As a result, the scoring of this box hasn't changed.

 The SteelSeries Arctis 7P have a good weighted harmonic distortion performance.
 Its frequencies fall within good limits, which should result in clean and pure audio reproduction.

 These are the settings used to test the SteelSeries Arctis 7P Wireless headphones.
 Our results are only valid when using these test settings.

 These headphones have poor noise isolation performance.
 They don't block out almost any bass-range noise like bus or plane engines and really struggle to cut down mid-range sounds like ambient chatter.
 However, they do a better job of cutting down treble range noise like the hum of an AC unit.

 These headphones have a retractable boom microphone.

-The microphone has an impressive noise handling performance.
+The microphone has a decent noise handling performance that's quite similar to that of the SteelSeries Arctis 7+ Wireless.
 People on the other end of the line should be able to understand you clearly, even if you're talking in a noisy environment.